 - Discretionary trust – The settlor forms certain criteria for the trustee’s discretion on how the assets are going to be invested on behalf of the beneficiary.

 The next thing to do is to decide who your beneficiaries are.
 You should also determine which of your assets will go to the trust and what exactly you want the trust for.
 Form a trust deed or a written document that will contain these details.
 Then, ask your lawyer to cross examine the document.
 The final step is for you to choose a trustee to finalize and carry out the process.
 To ensure maximum offshore trust benefits make sure that you appoint the best and most reputable offshore trust company that you can find.
-You can contact us and talk to our reputed financial advisor.
+You can contact us and talk to our reputed financial adviser.

 As financial privacy continually becomes an ever rarer commodity, an offshore trust is definitely where your assets should be.